mauricelambert/WebScripts/docs/Code_Analysis_for_Security.md

 ## SAST alerts

 1. A vulnerability is found with: `Popen(..., shell=True, ...)` used for generating documentation.
-The vulnerability is not dangerous if the configrations files are protected by the system (rights and write permissions to these files).
+The vulnerability is not dangerous if the configrations files are protected by the system (rights and write permissions to these files, there is hardening rule that check your *system file permission* on configurations file and it's a **CRITICAL** rule).

 ## DAST alerts